A hearty vegetable pie bursting with nutrients and flavour – how much better can it get?

 Cut the ball of pastry in half and roll out each half.
 Lay one of the rolled-out pieces in a 24cm diameter baking tin.
 Pile the contents of the frying pan on top in a dome shape, then cover with the other piece of pastry and press the edges together.

 Mix the last egg yolk with a little water and brush the whole surface of the pie.
-Sprinkle the top with 3 pinches of sesame seeds.
+Sprinkle the top with the sesame seeds.
 Pierce a hole in the centre of the pie to allow the steam to escape.

 Put in the oven for 30 minutes.
 Then allow to rest for 15 minutes.
 Serve in its baking tin.